-- Demonstrate the system's ability to capture sufficient information to make an accurate tax determination. - Demonstrate the system's ability to obtain, accumulate and report information on exempt sales. - Demonstrate the proper use of state-provided sourcing information and compliance with state laws pertaining to taxability of TPP and Services.
+- Demonstrate the system's ability to capture and retain sufficient information to make an accurate tax determination, and provide an accurate tax filing. - Demonstrate the system's ability to obtain, accumulate and report information on exempt sales. - Demonstrate the proper use of state-provided sourcing information and compliance with state laws pertaining to taxability of TPP and Services.